Dear visitors,

 FROM 23.4.23

-K BARLOW 61433Rekonstruktion Merzbau, Foto: Herling/Herling/Werner, Sprengel Museum Hannover
+K BARLOW 61433Reconstruction of Kurt Schwitters' Merzbau, Photo: Herling/Herling/Werner, Sprengel Museum Hannover

 In “The Adventure of Abstraction”, the Sprengel Museum Hannover is showing a significant part of its collection in the museum’s newly fitted rooms.
 The selection provides an overview of major manifestations of and developments in non-representational art from the beginning of the 20th century to the present day.
 The starting point and focus of the tour are the reconstructions of El Lissitzky’s “Cabinet of the Abstract” (1927) and Kurt Schwitters’ “Merz Construction” (1933).
 Both rooms, which previously existed in Hannover, embody influential stages in abstract art and allow the visitor to directly experience the interplay of colour and form.